 - What are the performance expectations of the job?

 - What were the agreed-upon goals of the job?
 How were they measured?

 - Review the criteria to be used in the appraisal.

-- Be sure that both parties have copies of all the performance appraisal forms to be used in the discussion.
+- Be sure that both parties have copies of all the performance appraisal materials to be referenced in the discussion.
 As part of the discussion, the supervisor should note any key similarities/discrepancies between the supervisor’s evaluation and the self-appraisal submitted by the employee.

 Appraisal Tips for the Supervisor

 Prior to the appraisal meeting, review the following questions:

 - How did you communicate the performance expectations of the job?

 - How did you support the employee’s efforts in meeting the goals?

 - What documentation do you have on file to provide more acceptable and meaningful feedback, both positive and negative?

 - What areas were done especially well?
 Why?